s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

 uint64_t decimal_sums[10] = {0};

 // For efficiency, we accumulate decimal place sums into this vector and dump
-// them into the array above every `BATCH_SIZE` iterations.
+// them into the `decimal_sums` array every `BATCH_SIZE` iterations.
 // The layout of this vector is below, where a number represents an exponent
 // of the power of ten the byte represents:
 // [5, 4, 3, 2, 1, 0, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0 | 5, 4, 3, 2, 1, 0, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0]
 //                 ^ this byte accumulates 10^0 = "ones"      ^ this byte accumulates 10^2 = "hundreds"
 // The somewhat unusual layout is motivated by the fact that AVX2 shuffle
 // cannot move bytes across a lane boundary and because you expect to see
-// more low exponent digits.
+// more low decimal place digits.
 __m256i sums_acc = _mm256_set1_epi8(0)

-// The decimal place sums accumulator can only accumulate so many chunks.
+// The decimal place sums accumulator can only accumulate so many chunks
-// Worst case scenario is a '9' hitting the same accumulator slot in the
+// before overflowing.
+Worst case scenario is a '9' hitting the same
-// accumulator twice per iteration of the main loop.
+// accumulator slot twice per iteration of the main loop.
 Therefore the
 // maximum safe accumulation batch size is 255 / (2 * 9) = 14.
 In practice
 // you can increase it to almost twice that number without lowering the
 // probability of correct output too much (at least for HighLoad).